Television floor manager?

 Entry without a degree or HND is common and many floor managers have worked their way up to this position from a more junior or related role.

 Pre-entry experience is essential.
 Floor managers may have previous theatre experience but are more likely to have worked in television and gained experience either as a runner, assistant floor manager or in a technical sound or lighting role.

 Candidates need to show evidence of:

 A driving licence is useful.
-Foreign language skills are also helpful if you intend to work abroad.
+Foreign language skills are helpful if you intend to work abroad.

 Direct entry is not possible and you should be prepared to take different posts within television to gain knowledge of the industry as a whole.
-The following activities can help you gain a foot in the door and secure your first paid job:
+The following activities can help you get a foot in the door and secure your first paid job:

 Training opportunities within television companies are linked to operational needs and while companies, including the BBC, may aim for annual recruitment, this is not guaranteed.